50 Reasons to Be Thankful This Thanksgiving

 From sweet treats to savory soups and everything in between, pumpkins are a remarkably versatile veggie!
 Show your gratitude for the orange squash by whipping up a classic pumpkin pie or try something new, like pumpkin pickles.
 Here are 21 mouthwatering and easy side dish recipes for Thanksgiving.

 Thanksgiving can be a depressing time, especially if your life isn’t going quite like you’d hoped.
 But instead of despairing about your circumstances, take a few minutes and read an advice column.
 At the very least, reading about other people’s problems will make you more grateful for your own.
-You might be unemployed or single, but at least you’re not working for the ex you cruelly ghosted or in love with your twin, right?
+You might be single, but at least you’re not working for the ex you cruelly ghosted or in love with your twin, right?
+These are the topics you should avoid talking about at Thanksgiving dinner.

 This classic Thanksgiving totem and food doesn’t get a lot of love the rest of the year, but the humble turkey is a tasty source of filling protein—not to mention high levels of tryptophan, the chemical known for making you feel relaxed and sleepy.
 Also, you probably didn’t have to kill or pluck the poor bird yourself—one more blessing to count!
 Make sure you know all of these tips for buying the perfect turkey.